 A contingent asset is not recognised unless it becomes virtually certain that an inflow of economic benefits will arise.
-When an inflow of economic benefits is probable, contingent assets are disclosed in the financial statements.
-Provisions, contingent liabilities and contingent assets are reviewed at each balance sheet date.
+When an inflow of economic benefits is probable, contingent assets are disclosed in the standalone financial statements.

+Provisions and contingent liabilities are reviewed at each balance sheet date.